evannetwork/vade-docs/docs/plugins/didcomm.md

 The two functions [`didcomm_send`] and [`didcomm_receive`] can be called with two parameters, `options` and `payload`, the output is an Object of [`VadeDidCommPluginOutput`]:

-- Options: [`DidCommOptions`] object,Contains specific information for passing special configuration to the vade_didcomm.
+- Options: [`DidCommOptions`] object, Contains specific information for passing special configuration to the vade_didcomm.
 Currently its just used to inject specific encryption configuration, to overwrite the default DIDComm DID exchange key encryption.

 ```json
 {